 As Rana Chaudhary in Shoojit Sircar’s charming slice-of-life film, Irrfan gave a performance that slowly became the silent ingredient for the film’s favor.
 Piku starred Irrfan Khan in a somewhat unusual role – the romantic hero.
 He played an unsophisticated taxi owner who reluctantly drives Piku and her impossible father from New Delhi to Kolkata, falling in love with the somewhat capricious Piku on the way.

 Related to Irrfan Khan: 10 Best Hindi Films of 2015

-There’s one understated sequence when Bhaskor (Bachchan) painstakingly questions Rana about his fathers’ demise.
-Rana says he had kept his father on a ventilator, and Bhaskor shockingly goes on to describe the immoral and painful procedure of ventilation leading to death.
-Irrfan doesn’t say a word, the horror palpably visible in his face.
+There’s one understated sequence when Bhaskor (Bachchan) painstakingly questions Rana about his father’s demise.
+Rana says he had kept his father on a ventilator, and Bhaskor shockingly describes the immoral and painful procedure of ventilation leading to death.
+Irrfan doesn’t say a word, the horror palpably visible on his face.
 The audience is never given the knowledge of the relationship with his father, and yet we know, from this single scene, how Rana must have been as a doted son.
 It is a beautifully orchestrated and balanced performance, one that gets better with every revisit.

 4. Maqbool (2003)